Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Proof of inj'

-By assumption (ii) and the localization theorem (see \re{eqcoh}(c) (iv)), both vertical maps are injective, hence the connecting homomorphism $\dt_1$ is zero as well.
-Thus we get a short exact sequence of $H^*(BS)$-modules
+By assumption (ii) and the localization theorem (see Section~\re{locthm}(d)), the right vertical map is injective, hence the connecting homomorphism $\dt_1$ is zero as well.
+Thus, by Section~\re{propeq}(a), we get a short exact sequence